greatbanner/carseller/README.md

 ## Additional functionality

-You will find some extra features in the API which I belive will be of great value to the service, like the Question API, that enables the posibility to ask more information about the Listing and gives the hability to the Dealers to Answer this Questions.
+You will find some extra features in the API which I believe will be of great value to the service, like the Question API, which enables the possibility to ask more information about the Listing and gives the ability to the Dealers to Answer these Questions.

-More so, in order to gain some insights, I registered all the unpublishing events in the DataBase so the client can understand better why a Listing was unpublish.
+More so, to gain some insights, I registered all the unpublishing events in the DataBase so the client can understand better why a Listing was unpublish.

 ## Unit Testing